shunliz/AWS-certificate/withe-papers/architecting-for-the-cloud-aws-best-practices.md

 Well-Defined  API:** **API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale

 Service Discovery:

 Asynchronous Integration

 Graceful Failure

 **Services, Not Servers **

 ---

-Databases
+Managed Services

+Serverless Architectures

+**Databases**

+---

 Removing Single Points of Failure

 Optimize for Cost

 Caching

 Security